deeplook/spheromones/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](http://mybinder.org/v2/gh/deeplook/spheromones/master?filepath=spheromones.ipynb)
 [![Nbviewer](https://github.com/jupyter/design/blob/master/logos/Badges/nbviewer_badge.svg)](http://nbviewer.jupyter.org/github/deeplook/spheromones/tree/master/)

 This is a collection of funny things you can do with/on spheres, mostly using [ipyvolume](https://github.com/maartenbreddels/ipyvolume/).
 It's still work in progress and will likely be expanded slightly over time.

 The notebook can be run inside an interactive, dynamically created [Jupyter](https://jupyter.org) environment kindly hosted by [mybinder.org](mybinder.org).
 You only need to click the "launch binder" button above and wait anywhere between 30 seconds and two minutes.
+If you prefer you can also have a [JupyterLab UI](https://mybinder.org/v2/gh/deeplook/spheromones/master?urlpath=lab)!

 ![Alt Text](https://github.com/deeplook/spheromones/blob/master/globe.gif)